 We aim high, we find out what can every child achieve and how we can enable that.

 - We make sure our provision is right for all pupils.
 We track this carefully.

 - We make sure that we identify any children that are underperforming quickly and that we know how to address this.

-- We have 2 Pupil Premium Champions- our Deputy Head and a Governor in our school.
+- We have 2 Pupil Premium Champions- our Head of School and a Governor in our school.